-Like other training programs, functional training is great for the health of your body.
-Functional training helps you build strength, power, and mobility that translates beyond the gym.
+Like other training programs, functional fitness is great for the health of your body.
+It helps you build strength, power, and mobility that translates beyond the gym.

 2. Functional Fitness is Low Impact